 - Students who reside off-campus are expected to model the lifestyle and follow the expectations articulated in our Community Life Statement and Community Standards (see Student Handbook).
 One concern is the potential negative impact on neighbors by events or parties which are noisier than what is acceptable within the neighborhood.
 Governmental authorities and Westmont will hold off-campus commuters responsible for any negative consequences attributed to their guests or events.
 Hosts must ensure that no one under 21 years of age consumes alcohol at the residence, and that no one 21 years of age or older drinks excessively.
 Disciplinary action for such violations includes the full range of sanctions, including expulsion.

 - For sophomores who wish to reside off-campus, transportation to campus may be difficult since the only a limited number of permits are available for sophomores (See Parking > Types of Permits, Limitations of Permits).
 Living off-campus does not necessarily "improve" one's eligibility for a parking permit.
 Due to this transportation restriction, the college discourages sophmores from living off-campus on their own.
-Frankly, it is difficult for sophomores to obtain approval to reside off-campus since the available spots are generally taken by seniors and juniors.
+Frankly, it is difficult for sophomores to obtain approval to reside off-campus since the available spots are generally taken by seniors.